siminio/siminio.github.io/_posts/2018-05-11-Temperatures.md

 title: Solution of the puzzle Temperatures
 ---

-In this puzzle, I will show you how to do compare values in an array in Haskell.
+In this puzzle, I will show you how to compare values in an array in Haskell.

 ### Description